sirrice/sirrice.github.io/writing/encdec.md

 > <img src="../files/images/writing/topic_fixed.png" style="width:300" />

 This is why passive sentences are discouraged.
-They often cause the topic position to refer to information that is surprising.
-Remember, new information (the surprise) should be in the stress position!
+They often move new information into the topic position.
+Remember, new information (the surprise) should be in the stress position.
+For an example of an extreme abuse of the passive voice, [see this article](https://www.mcsweeneys.net/articles/an-interactive-guide-to-ambiguous-grammar).